-College debt and expenses have run into a considerable debate in recent years.
-While no one can deny that a college degree has immense value, these expenses can be hard to bear for many students.
+College debt and expenses have run into considerable debate in recent years.
+No one can deny that a college degree has immense value.
+But these expenses can be hard to bear for many students.
 Completing an associate degree takes less time and money than a bachelor’s degree.
-This is what makes getting an associate’s degree worth it.
-Plus, associate degree programs are typically offered by public community colleges mostly offer them, students can pay much lower tuition rates than public or private four-year colleges.
+This is what makes getting an associate degree worth it.
+Plus, associate degree programs are typically offered by public community colleges.
+Students can pay much lower tuition than public or private four-year colleges.

-What’s more, it doesn’t have to end there.
+And it doesn’t have to end there.
 Students who wish to grow in their careers and learn more can apply to four-year undergraduate programs after earning their associate degrees.
-The benefit of that is they can get a prestigious bachelor’s degree with just two additional years of study and at much less cost.
+They can get a prestigious bachelor’s degree with just two more years of study and at much less cost.